 The Palm Springs Air Museum gives visitors a chance to experience firsthand the sacrifice our flyers made in preserving the freedom we take for granted.
-It’s a worthwhile stop on your next getaway, and the perfect opportunity to pay homage to those heroes.
+It’s a worthwhile stop on your next getaway and the perfect opportunity to pay homage to those heroes.

-If you’re a fixed rotor enthusiasts, helicopter rides are another option and made available through the Dedicated Helicopter Company.
+If you’re a fixed rotor enthusiast, helicopter rides are another option and made available through the Dedicated Helicopter Company.
 For those that want the thrill of flying without the heights, the onsite flight simulator may be the ticket.

 Many veterans volunteer here their time to lead group tours, and while the guide adds a few dollars to the cost of admission, the knowledge gained is priceless.

-Where else can you get firsthand accounts of what really happened, through the eyes of real life war heroes.
+Where else can you get firsthand accounts of what really happened through the eyes of real-life war heroes?
 Be sure not to miss the Buddy Rodgers Theater, which shows daily military documentaries or the extensive library that houses over 8,000 volumes primarily related to aviation and military history.

 The museum gift shop offers an opportunity to bring a unique souvenir home with you.
-Many rare and unusual items related to World War II, are for sale including navigation charts, airplane accessories and pilot merchandise.
+Many rare and unusual items related to World War II are for sale, including navigation charts, airplane accessories, and pilot merchandise.

 Even some unique wall clocks feature nose art from the WWII fighter planes.
-The museum is open seven days a week, except major holidays, from 10:00 am to 5:00 pm.
+The museum is open seven days a week, except for major holidays, from 10:00 am to 5:00 pm.
 Set aside a solid two hours for touring the museum as there is a lot to take in.
-Check with the museum, as many promotions are offered in support of our men in uniform where admission is free.
+Check with the museum, as many promotions are offered to support our men in uniform where admission is free.

-Prearranged group and school tours are offered any day of the week between the hours of 10:00 am and 2:00 pm.
-Palm Springs Air Museum 745 North Gene Autry Trail Palm Springs, California 92262 760-778-6262
+Prearranged group and school tours are offered any day of the week between 10:00 am and 2:00 pm.
+Palm Springs Air Museum 745 North Gene Autry Trail Palm Springs, California 92262 760-778-6262.
+Website.